Ard3ny/ard3ny.github.io/_posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md

 ### Verify
 * Check if the site is working
 ![Jellyfin](/assets/img/posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md/jellyfin.png)
-* Try watching some content to see if you see any studdering.
-If you do tshoot the bandwidth of the tunnel with iperf3
+* Try watching some content to see if you see any stuttering.
+If you do tshoot the bandwidth of the tunnel with "iperf3"

 One one side (VPS).
 Stop the caddy and run
 ```